Continuing Education Activity

 In addition to these, rituximab has orphan designations for immune thrombocytopenic purpura (ITP) and Rasmussen encephalitis.

-There are numerous off label uses of rituximab.
+There are numerous off-label uses of rituximab.
 According to a retrospective cross-sectional study done in the US, the use of rituximab for off-label indications increased from 1.2% in 2009 to 55.6% in 2017.
 Off-label uses include refractory autoimmune hemolytic anemia, refractory myasthenia gravis, multiple sclerosis, chronic steroid-refractory GVHD, Hodgkin lymphoma, systemic lupus erythematosus, thrombotic thrombocytopenia purpura, Waldenstrom macroglobulinemia, membranous nephropathy, etc.

 Rituximab, in combination with hyaluronidase (rituximab-hyaluronidase human), was approved by FDA in 2017.
 This formulation is available for use in the subcutaneous form, giving the advantage of a faster administration over five to seven minutes as opposed to the prolonged infusion times with IV formulations.
 It is approved for use in chronic lymphocytic leukemia, follicular lymphoma, and diffuse large B-cell lymphoma.
 One limitation of use is that it can only be given after receiving at least one full dose of a rituximab product by IV infusion.

 Once rituximab is bound to CD20 positive cells, cell death is induced by various mechanisms, including antibody-dependent cell-mediated cytotoxicity (ADCC), complement-mediated-cytotoxicity(CDC) antibody-dependent phagocytosis (ADP), and direct effects of binding of rituximab to CD20.
-The mechanism of action of rituximab in autoimmune disease is thought to be due to disruption in B cells function in the immune system or due to a decrease in plasma cell production as CD20+ B cells are intermediates in the process of maturation.
+The mechanism of action of rituximab in autoimmune disease is thought to be due to disruption in B cells' function in the immune system or a decrease in plasma cell production as CD20+ B cells are intermediates in the process of maturation.

 The combination of rituximab and hyaluronidase (rituximab-hyaluronidase human) is used in the subcutaneous form.
 Hyaluronidase causes a reversible increase in permeability of subcutaneous tissue by causing depolymerization of hyaluronan, which leads to an increase in the absorption rate of rituximab.